Mirlan-code/Musical-Instrument-Recognition/README.md

 4. Generate Spectrogram: For each window, decompose the magnitude of the signal into its components, corresponding to the frequencies in the mel scale.

 ### RMS
-Compute root-mean-square (RMS) value for each frame of the audiosignal (what is t). Разобраться со всеми фичами, что они означают
+Compute root-mean-square (RMS) value for each frame of the audiosignal.

 Almir Mullanurov